bodo-ai/Bodo/examples/Data_Processing/README.md

 - **Bodo Benefits:** This demonstrates how Bodo can be applied to analyze large transportation datasets.
 It showcases various Pandas operations, such as `read_parquet`, `read_csv`, `groupby`, `pivot_table`, and date/time functions, within a Bodo environment.

 ### 5. `nyc_parking-tickets_analysis.ipynb`
-Accelerating  large data sets location analytics
+Accelerating  large datasets location analytics
 - **Description:** This notebook analyzes NYC parking ticket data to create maps and extract insights.
 It demonstrates data loading, aggregation, filtering, and merging operations using Pandas, accelerated by Bodo.
 - **Bodo Benefits:** This is a practical example of urban data analysis, showing how Bodo can handle real-world datasets and provide performance improvements for operations like groupby, merge, and filtering.